Cantera/cantera/CONTRIBUTING.md

   license](https://github.com/Cantera/cantera/blob/main/License.txt) which
   allows others to freely modify the code, and if your changes are accepted, then that code will be release under this license as well.
 The copyright for Cantera is held collectively by the contributors.
-If you have made a significant contribution, please add your name to the `AUTHORS` file.
 * You can find additional information about how Cantera is structured and tips for developing and debugging Cantera in the [Develop](https://cantera.org/dev/develop/) section of the Cantera website.

+## Getting Credit for your Contributions
+* Configure Git with your name and e-mail address before making any commits
+  * From a terminal, run:
+    ```shell
+    git config --global user.name "Your Name"
+    git config --global user.email "you@somewhere.org"
+    ```
+  * Make sure the e-mail you specify is linked to your GitHub account.
+You can view these settings on GitHub by clicking on your profile image in the upper right corner and selecting "Settings".
+Then, select the "Emails" section from the list on the left of the page.
+* If you have made a significant contribution (more than just fixing a typo), please add your name, GitHub handle, and institutional affiliation (if desired) to the `AUTHORS` file as part of your pull request.
+* Do not add any author acknowledgements to individual files.

 ## Git Workflow

 * Fork the `Cantera/cantera` repository on Github
 * Clone your new repository or add it as a remote to an existing repository
 * Check out the existing `main` branch, then start a new feature branch for your work
-* Configure Git with your name and e-mail address before making any commits
 * As you make changes, commit them to your feature branch
   * Use descriptive commit messages (summary line of no more than 72 characters, followed by a blank line and a more detailed summary, if any)